leonid-shevtsov/unobtrusive_flash/README.markdown

 Here comes the solution.

-`rails-unobtrusive-flash` takes your flash messages for the backend and automagically passes them to the frontend via HTTP headers.
-It is an improvement over my [cacheable-flash-query](http://github.com/leonid-shevtsov/cacheable-flash-jquery) plugin and a by-product of my work at [RailsWare](http://github.com/railsware).
+`unobtrusive_flash` takes your flash messages for the backend and automagically passes them to the frontend via HTTP cookies.
+It is an improvement over my [cacheable-flash-query](http://github.com/leonid-shevtsov/cacheable-flash-jquery) plugin.

 ## Requirements

 * Rails 2.3 or 3
-* jQuery (maybe i'll make it agnostic in the future)
+* jQuery (maybe I'll make it agnostic in the future)

 ## Usage